j-info/ctfsite/README.md

 Topics: ![](images/web.png) ![](images/git-dump.png) ![](images/git.png)

-We find a git repository on an external webpage but cloing it doesn't work, so a work around is needed.
+We find a git repository on an external webpage but cloning it doesn't work, so a work around is needed.
 Once it's downloaded to our system we browse the commits and find the flag.

 [**Git Happens**](walkthroughs/2022-09-18-Git-Happens.md)